BuluBoxSoftware/BuluBoxSoftware/Programming/DJango.md

 <h1 align="center">DJango</h1>

 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design with fewer code.
-Django is a collection of Python libs allowing you to quickly and efficiently create a quality Web application, and is suitable for both frontend and backend.
-It is moslty used for skilled web developers [1].
+Django is a collection of Python libs allowing you to quickly and efficiently create a quality Web application, and is suitable for both frontend and backend [1].
+Django is moslty used for skilled web developers that offers functionalities and inbuilt python libraries.
+Thus, It is easier to build applications using the components offered in Django rather than building custom components, one such example is Bulu GNC pro website [2].

 ## Features